 The krantz aloe is a valuable garden asset, it has large beautiful flowers, attractive foliage, decorative form, and it is easy to grow.
 It is also a 'must-have' for anyone wanting to stock their herb gardens with indigenous healing plants.

-The krantz aloe develops into a multiheaded shrub 2 -3m high with striking grey green leaves arranged in attractive rosettes.
+Description The krantz aloe develops into a multiheaded shrub 2 -3m high with striking grey green leaves arranged in attractive rosettes.
 The leaf margins are armed with conspicuous pale teeth.

 The large colourful flower spikes are borne in profusion during the cold winter months (May-July), brightening up a drab winter garden.
 Deep orange is the most common colour, but there are also pure yellow forms, and an unusual bi-coloured form of deep orange (almost red) and yellow.
 The inflorescence is usually unbranched, with two to several arising from a single rosette.
 As with all the aloes, the flowers produce nectar and are attractive to many kinds of birds, in particular the small and colourful sunbirds, which flit from flower to flower in search of nectar.
 The flowers also attract bees.

 The species formerly known as Aloe mutabilis is now regarded as a synonym of Aloe arborescens.
 It is a cliff dwelling form with smaller, less branched rosettes and red & yellow bi-coloured flower spikes and is more evident on the high inland plateau of the northern provinces of South Africa.
 This cliff dwelling form of Aloe arborescens can be seen hanging from the cliffs alongside the waterfall at the Witwatersrand National Botanical Garden.